Your Second Pregnancy

 For loved ones who plan on flying in to help with labor, delivery and child care, there are two approaches:

 If their schedule allows them to do this (and you’re OK with them hanging around that entire length of time), it can be a huge relief to have help at the ready.
 There is always the possibility, though, that your second child comes much later than your first (Meg’s second baby was 2 weeks late!), in which case it can be a major bummer if your loved one has to return home and then travel back again after you deliver.
-To mitigate this — try to choose airlines with low change fees, such as Southwest, and delay the travel day until there is evidence that labor will be soon.
+To mitigate this — try to choose airlines with low change fees, such as Southwest (or every major airline during the pandemic… silver lining??), and delay the travel day until there is evidence that labor will be soon.
 You could also opt for an open-ended trip and simply purchase a one-way ticket.
 Sadly, there’s no perfect solution for this!

 Yes, friends — second-time moms agree: having plans in place for your older child for when you go into labor, and (ideally) even back-up help for a few days afterwards, is the most important component of your plan.